acordonez/predictability/README.md

 These scripts were written and run on the NCAR Yellowstone and Cheyenne computers / Geyser cluster.

-For questions and comments, please contact Ana Ordonez at anaordonez@comcast.net
+For questions and comments, please contact Ana Ordonez

 ## Scripts for Figures
 Fig. 1: ice_area_hemi_seasonal_plot_fig1.m